 enhances teaching and learning throughout the school.

-Every student accesses a comprehensive curriculum, with Maths and English at the core, which is based on the AusVELS.
-Information and Communication Technology is integrated into all curriculum areas.
+Every student accesses a comprehensive curriculum, with Maths and English at the core, which is based on the Victorian Curriculum.
+Information and Communication Technology is integrated into all curriculum areas with one to one devices available to students.

 Students are encouraged and supported to participate in a wide variety of extracurricular activities at school, regional and state levels.
-These include sporting activities, chess, scrabble, Tournament of Minds, Choir and participation in the Secondary College’s Music & Band program.
+These include sporting activities, chess, and participation in the Secondary College’s Music & Band program.
 Students are also encouraged to take on leadership roles and play an active role in their school and community.

-Foster Primary School has a high community profile and values strong links with the many parent helpers and volunteers who assist with many programs including the Learning Assistance Program (LAP), Kitchen and Garden activities, breakfast club, reading and more.
+Foster Primary School has a high community profile and values strong links with the many parent helpers and volunteers who assist with many programs including the Breakfast Club, Learning Assistance Program (LAP), Intervention Programs, Kitchen and Garden activities, breakfast club, reading and more.